smf-steve/binaryValues/README.md

 ### Terminology within this documentation
   * binarySequence:    a non-empty ascii string composed of solely binary digits.
-Addition punctuation characters ([_, \t]) may be provided for visual clarity.
+Addition punctuation characters ([\_, \t]) may be provided for visual clarity.

   * binaryValue:      a string that is either a binaryInteger, binaryReal, or binaryExponential

   * binaryInteger:     a value with the syntax of: [+-]? binarySequence
   * binaryReal:        a value with the syntax of: binaryInteger '.' binarySequence
-  * binaryFraction:    a value with the syntax of: '.' binarySequence     						// note there is no leading zero
+  * binaryFraction:    a value with the syntax of: '.' binarySequence
+    - Note there is no leading zero associated with a binaryFraction.
   * binaryExponential: a value with the syntax of: binaryReal '\*^' [+-]? binaryInteger

   * binaryComponents:  an object containing the various components of a binaryValue